uiua-lang/uiua/site/new_tutorial/Arrays.md

 [⊸√ 4_9_49]
 ```

 Unlike strand notation, array notation may span multiple lines.
-The lines are still executed right-to-left, but they are exercuted bottom-to-top so that the arrays come out the same way they look in the code.
+The lines are still executed right-to-left, but they are executed bottom-to-top so that the arrays come out the same way they look in the code.

 ```uiua
 [1 2 3